 Approval has been obtained for this item

-(2018).Formal verification of automotive embedded UML designs [Master’s thesis, the American University in Cairo].
+(2018).Formal verification of automotive embedded UML designs [Doctoral Dissertation, the American University in Cairo].
 AUC Knowledge Fountain.

 Bahig, Ghada.
 Formal verification of automotive embedded UML designs.
 2018.
-American University in Cairo, Master's thesis.
+American University in Cairo, Doctoral Dissertation.
 AUC Knowledge Fountain.